Intentionally Specializing With NULL

 ]

-What if the passed in data-from-elsewhere just coincidentally used the same magic escape value you did? :frowning: I'm not saying such a construct shouldn't or couldn't exist and be useful somewhere.
+I'm not saying such a construct shouldn't or couldn't exist and be useful somewhere.
 But it's a pretty big weakness for "the" SPECIALIZE to have.

-Assume only user-assigned nulls are specialized
+Assume only user-assigned trash are specialized

 The current implementation of SPECIALIZE doesn't keep track of whether you assigned a field or not.

-specialize 'foo [x: 10 y: null]
+specialize 'foo [x: 10 y: ~]

 specialize 'foo [x: 10]